Gerselle/Team-Projects/Minutes.md

 ## Week 08 Decisions
 3/16/23 <br />
-Decided to switch to using text files instead of XQL for storing user and game data on the game server. <br />
+Decided to switch to using text files instead of XQL for storing user and game data on the game server.
+(Action 62) <br />